NASA Unveils Its Newly Developed ‘Superelastic Tire’ That Could Revolutionize Space Exploration

 — MLive (@MLive) November 28, 2017

 The new tire can handle about 10 percent of strain, which would not be affected by any deformation, while the commonly used elastic materials could only bear about 0.3 to 0.5 percent.
 It is also robust and can be used on different terrains.
-In addition, it is lightweight and versatile.
+In addition, it is simple, lightweight and versatile.
 The wheel could also be used for automobiles, aircraft, military vehicles, heavy equipment, agricultural vehicles, and construction vehicles, according to Tech Times.

 NASA Designs New Super-Elastic Tire For Mars Terrain https://t.co/eNPk0Pxygn pic.twitter.com/DZbKOnyHlF